Raman-Kathpalia/IBM-MQ-Multi-Instance-QMgr-Automatic-Start/README.md

 	Code to Stop :       [   rm $FILE_Lock    ]

         Process would take few seconds to stop after $FILE_Lock is deleted.
-Depending upon Polling_Interval_Value set by you.
+	It Depends on Polling_Interval_Value set by you.
 If left default, process can take upto 20 seconds to stop.

 	kill is a valid and can be used to kill this daemon